James Allen Latané: Early and family life

 Born in Essex County, Virginia to the former Susanna Allen (1797-1878) and her husband Henry Waring Latané (1782-1860), he received a private education appropriate to his class.
 In the 1850 federal census, his father Henry W. Latané reported owning 49 slaves in Essex County.
 As had at least his eldest brother, Dr. Thomas Latané (1824-1906), James Latané traveled to Charlottesville, Virginia for higher education, and graduated from the University of Virginia.
 He later traveled to Alexandria, Virginia for theological studies and graduated from the Virginia Theological Seminary.

 In 1855, James Allen Latané married Mary Minor Holladay (1837-1922).
 Her lawyer father, John Z. Holladay (1806-1842), began representing Louisa County, Virginia in the Virginia House of Delegates about a year before his death of typhoid fever at Scottsville in Albemarle County.
 This happened when Mary was a girl, but her sisters both married into the First Families of Virginia.
 The couple would have two sons and at least six daughters, most of whom never married.
+His daughter Lucy Temple Latané wrote two books about her father and her family's history, "Parson Latané" (1936) and "James Allen Latané, A Short Sketch of James Allen Latané (1832-1902)."